Skip to main content

 Get Care MyChart Find a Provider Find a Location

-Daily family life has seen major changes since the start of the pandemic.
-We have been restricted in doing daily activities like traveling and social activities.
-Screen time has increased due to all this change, and it's not just because of virtual school.
+Daily family life has seen major changes since the COVID pandemic.
+We were once restricted in doing daily activities, like traveling and social activities.
+Screen time increased due to all this change, and it's not just because of virtual school.

 What is screen time?